DoumanAsh/cute-log/README.md

 ## Available features

 - `timestamp` - Enables timestamp in logs.
 Enabled by default.
 - `color` - Enables coloring of log level.
-Enabled by default.
+Enabled by default, but not for `wasm32` target

 ## Log level control